 The Layla mattress was rated the best mattress in a box by Good Housekeeping and the best memory foam mattress of 2018 by Forbes.
 Those accolades came before they made the latest wave of improvements as well.
 I love the fact that the copper helps keep your mattress clean and I think anyone who likes the more traditional memory foam feel will appreciate the comfort layer.
 I also love how easy they’ve made it to switch firmness by flipping the mattress.

-You might want to check: Double-Sided Mattress Manufacturers and Dealers
+You may want to check out: Double-Sided Mattress Manufacturers and Dealers

 Who We Recommend the Layla Mattress For

 Layla allows you to try their mattress for 120 nights.
 If you aren’t happy with it, they’ll arrange for you to donate the mattress to a local charity.
 Once you provide them with the donation receipt, you get a full refund with no hidden fees.
 You’re also backed with an impressive Lifetime Warranty.
 I think Layla’s latest mattress might be for you if:

 - You have a sleep partner and need to reduce motion transfer.

 - You have difficulty finding the right firmness level for you.